kovidgoyal/calibre/manual/template_lang.rst

 User-defined Python template functions
 ------------------------------------------

 You can add your own python functions to the template processor.
 Such functions are written in Python, and can be used in any of the three template programming modes.
-The functions are added by going to guilabel`Preferences -> Advanced -> Template functions`.
+The functions are added by going to :guilabel:`Preferences -> Advanced -> Template functions`.
 Instructions are shown in that dialog.

 Special notes for save/send templates
 -------------------------------------